Why Does My Siamese Cat Throw up so Much?

 The last-mentioned potential cause for your Siamese cat's vomiting is the ingestion of grass and other plants.

-This is harmless felines if the plants are unsprayed and helps them to deal with indigestible matters such as bones and feathers.
+This is harmless for felines if the plants are non-toxic & unsprayed and helps them to deal with indigestible matters such as bones and feathers.